-Agile project management focuses on breaking down a complex project into more manageable tasks to be tackled in short iterations.
+Agile project management focuses on breaking down complex projects into more manageable tasks to be tackled in short iterations.
 Teams that implement the agile project management strategy will perform more efficiently, adapt to evolving project requirements, and refine their workflow.
 It is therefore essential to use a technology that:

 Allows for multiple users: In a digital-oriented world, a multi-user solution is a must.
 Such software enables a team from across the globe to work on the same projects simultaneously and autonomously, resulting in performance and efficiency increase.

-Facilitates team collaboration: The main idea behind the agile methodology is task breakdown.
+Facilitates team collaboration: The main idea behind the agile methodology is tasks breakdown.
 The adopted software must account for this hierarchy while providing all team members with an overall project progress insight.